FLOWR.root: A flow matching based foundation model for joint multi-purpose structure-aware 3D ligand generation and affinity prediction: Methods

 \subsection{\textsc{Flowr.root}}

 \textsc{Flowr.root} is built on the recently proposed \textsc{Flowr} architecture, an $SE(3)$-equivariant flow matching model that learns a mixed continuous/discrete transport map.
-This map transforms a prior distribution (e.g., random noise or fragment anchors for coordinates) to the target ligand distribution within a given protein pocket~\citep{model:flowr}.
+This map transforms a prior distribution (for example, random noise or fragment anchors for coordinates) to the target ligand distribution within a given protein pocket~\cite{model:flowr}.
 The model consists of two main components: a pocket encoder and a ligand decoder.

 Protein pockets are extracted from holo structures by cutting residues within a defined radius around the binding site.
+We use a 7{\AA} cutoff radius, which represents a practical compromise between computational tractability and interaction coverage.
+This cutoff fully encompasses hydrogen bonds directly relevant to ligand binding (which decay rapidly beyond 5.5--6{\AA}), captures vibrational entropy contributions from direct protein-ligand interactions, and includes conformational entropy changes in the binding pocket.
+While long-range electrostatic effects are system-dependent (primarily affecting charged ligands), the 7{\AA} cutoff provides sufficient coverage for neutral ligands and partial cancellation occurs for charged species.
+Water-mediated interactions are treated implicitly, consistent with many previous ML approaches.
+The cutoff is a configurable parameter that can be adjusted at both training and inference time.

-These pockets are then encoded using an equivariant self-attention module followed by equivariant feed-forward layers, generating a set of invariant and equivariant protein features~\citep{model:flowr}.
+These pockets are then encoded using an equivariant self-attention module followed by equivariant feed-forward layers, generating a set of invariant and equivariant protein features~\cite{model:flowr}.
 The ligand decoder processes noisy ligand coordinates, partial charges, atom types, bond orders, and hybridization states through equivariant self-attention modules, which capture intra-ligand dependencies.
 A cross-attention layer then integrates contextual information from the pocket features to the hidden ligand features.
-For additional details, we refer to~\citet{model:flowr}.
+The pocket encoder processes features on a full-atom basis through $SE(3)$-equivariant self-attention layers using invariant residue embeddings, equivariant coordinate features, and pairwise fully-connected distance information between all pocket atoms.
+Via fully-connected, equivariant cross-attention, the ligand decoder interacts with the invariant and equivariant pocket encodings for ligand generation.
+For additional details, we refer to~Cremer et~al.~\cite{model:flowr}.